hackclub/hackclub/workshops/sprite_creator/README.md

   tempcolB = 255 - int(tempcolB, 16)
   turtle.color(tempcolR, tempcolG, tempcolB)
 ```

-Do the same thing for the other colors in RGB but change the index values.
-Afterwards, set the turtle's color using the RGB values.
+We're doing the same thing for the other colors in RGB but changing the index values.
+Then, we're setting the turtle's color using the RGB values.

+Next, add this inside the else statement:

 ```py
 else: